-During his presentation, Dr. Sharpless will discuss NCI’s efforts to address racial inequality in cancer research, the potential long-term impact of COVID-19 on cancer mortality, and NCI’s response to ensuring commitment to sustaining and accelerating progress in cancer research.
-He will share several new studies and funding opportunities that are currently available through NCI - including SARS-CoV-2 Serology research, compassionate use trial of tocilizumab, and the NCCAPS study.
-Finally, Dr. Sharpless will highlight some recent advances that have been made in cancer research.
+During his presentation, Dr. Sharpless discussed NCI’s efforts to address racial inequality in cancer research, the potential long-term impact of COVID-19 on cancer mortality, and NCI’s response to ensuring commitment to sustaining and accelerating progress in cancer research.
+He shared several new studies and funding opportunities that are currently available through NCI - including SARS-CoV-2 Serology research, compassionate use trial of tocilizumab, and the NCCAPS study.
+Finally, Dr. Sharpless highlighted some recent advances that have been made in cancer research.

 NCI Awards and Lectures

 NCI principal deputy director, Dr. Doug Lowy, will receive the 2020 AACR Distinguished Public Service Award in recognition of his leadership of the NCI during his tenure as the acting director.
 His presentation will cover his work in developing the technology for HPV vaccines with Dr. John T. Schiller, as well as current studies to improve HPV vaccine uptake in low- and middle-income countries.
 In addition, Dr. Lowy highlights various initiatives and programs that have been established at NCI since he began his first term as acting director in 2015 – including the Precision Medicine Initiative in Oncology, Cancer Moonshot, the National Center for Cryo-electron Microscopy at the Frederick National Lab, and more.

 Chief of the Surgery Branch at NCI and senior investigator at the NCI Center for Cancer Research, Dr. Steven Rosenberg, is being honored with the 2020 AACR-CRI Lloyd J. Old Award in Cancer Immunology.
 This award recognizes Dr. Rosenberg’s pioneering discoveries in the field of cancer immunotherapy.

 Co-director of the Office of Translational Resources and associate director of the Center for Cancer Research at the NCI, Dr. Patricia Steeg, will receive the 2020 AACR-Women in Cancer Research Charlotte Friend Memorial Lectureship.
 Dr. Steeg is being honored with this lectureship for her groundbreaking research on breast cancer metastasis.